-To ensure that the best set of ions to be left with will be a clique of size $k$ as well as all of the dummy vertices added in the first step, the following is done.
+To ensure that the optimal set of ions to be left with is a clique of size $k$ as well as all of the dummy vertices added in the first step, the following is done.
 The goal energy remains the same as from Theorem \ref{thm:kcr-np}.
-It can be seen that the only way to achieve this is to leave vertices corresponding to a clique of size at least $k$.
-As there are $c (n + u_c + t_c)$ charges for one set, and the goal is to be left with $c (k + t_c)$, a value $k'$ is chosen to remove as $c (n + u_c - k)$.
-In the case that exactly $k'$-charges are removed, either the dummy vertices or some other vertices corresponding to a clique of size greater than $k$, ensuring the set remains neutral will be left.
+Observe that the only way to achieve this is to leave vertices corresponding to a clique of size at least $k$.
+As there are $c (n + u_c + t_c)$ vertices for one set, and the goal is to be left with $c (k + t_c)$, a value $k'$ is chosen to remove as $c (n + u_c - k)$.
+In the case that exactly $k'$-charges are removed, either the dummy vertices or some other vertices corresponding to a clique of size greater than $k$, ensuring the set remains neutral is left.
 In the at-least-$k'$ case, some dummy vertices may also be removed provided the cell remains neutral.

-From the arguments in Theorem \ref{thm:kcr-np} it can be seen that this will be sufficient to ensure the new instance is satisfiable if and only if the original \textsc{clique} instance is.
+From the arguments in Theorem \ref{thm:kcr-np} this is sufficient to ensure the new instance is satisfiable if and only if the original \textsc{clique} instance is.
 Therefore these problems are NP-Hard, even in the case that there are distinct charges $c$ and $d$, $|c| \neq |d|$. \end{proof}